Disappearing Coventry

 Some historical facts and photos of this once beautiful and peaceful old cemetery.
 A cemetery such as this should be a place of respect and remembrance, as well as providing a treasure trove of information for family tree researchers and historians.

-Tragically London Road Cemetery suffered from neglect and a great deal of overzealousness from the Health and Safety people.
+Tragically, back around 2005 London Road Cemetery suffered from neglect and a great deal of overzealousness from the Health and Safety people.
 The effect of which was undue financial expense to bereaved families, outrage and distress.
 I took some photographic evidence, so you can see for yourself.
-Fortunately this has not been repeated since the public outcry.
+Happily this has not been repeated since the public outcry.

 Coventry Old Grammar School

-This once beautiful historic building is now in a tragic state of decay due to neglect.
+This once beautiful historic building was once in a tragic state of decay due to neglect.
 I have published my photographs and related facts about this classic building.
+Happily, this wonderful old building was refurbished and reopened in 2015.

 Coventry's Elephant